FranLegon/pejelagarto-translator/USAGE_EXAMPLES.md

 1. Check that TTS dependencies are downloaded (first run takes time)
 2. Look at server logs for error messages
 3. Ensure the selected language model is installed
-4. This is the same in both normal and frontend modes
+4. This is the same in both backend and frontend modes